Case Study

 _

-Bytebase has built-in security capabilities, with access control for all direct human to database interactions.
+Bytebase has built-in security capabilities, with access control for all direct human-to-database interactions.

-• Strict control over changes.
-All changes must be executed through issues, facilitating auditing, and record keeping.
+• Strict control over changes: All changes must be executed through issues, facilitating auditing and record keeping.

 Step-by-Step Implementation

-• Evolve functionally in stages.
-They started with an easy-to-use UI change workflow and gradually incorporated the GitOps workflow in some departments for a more seamless change experience.
+• Evolve functionally in stages: They started with an easy-to-use UI change workflow and gradually incorporated the GitOps workflow in some departments for a more seamless change experience.

-In the road ahead, Bytebase will continue to work with CVTE to build a new generation of database change management processes.
+Moving forward, Bytebase will continue to work with CVTE to build a new generation of database change management processes.
 Stay tuned for more⛽️.